kiviarttu/hackathon-showcase/README.md

 ## EODIE

 In addition to my own scripts, I would like to showcase EODIE toolkit developed at the Finnish Geospatial Research Institute (FGI).
-While EODIE is not a project of mine, I have significant contributions to its development especially related to parallel processing.
+While EODIE is not a project of mine, I have made significant contributions to its development especially related to parallel processing.
 EODIE is an open source software and can be found from [FGI GitLab](https://gitlab.com/fgi_nls/public/EODIE).
 EODIE has been used in several projects related to agriculture and forestry - examples can be seen in the presentation uploaded into certificates directory.